larlequin/PandocAcademic/readme.md

 ## Dependencies ##

-You need to have a working installation of [Pandoc](http://johnmacfarlane.net/pandoc/).
+You need to have a working installation of [Pandoc](http://johnmacfarlane.net/pandoc/), version 1.9.4.2 or higher.

 ## Available Commands ##